We are soooooo excited to see our new kids!! Most people probably think we're crazy for giving away a puppy we

 Kathy, we see that you are such an amazing breeder and we feel so blessed and live for Jazzy & Shyla for many special

-well to our ASL (sign language) command.
+very well to our ASL (sign language) command.
 They are so affectionate with hugs and kisses daily.
-They are our wonderful
+They are our

-hiking companions and love car rides.
-"Never a dull moment with these two precious girls" They are so affectionate with
+wonderful hiking companions and love car rides.
+"Never a dull moment with these two precious girls" They are so

 Our babies make our lives complete. ❤️❤️❤️